ckswilliams/modOpenREM/docs/install.rst

     displayed in OpenREM charts.** Alternatively, other databases such as MySQL/MariaDB, Oracle, and some others with lower levels of support can be used.

-    There are some further guides to setting up PostgreSQL – see `Database options`_ below
+    There are some further guides to setting up PostgreSQL – see `Database guides`_ below

 Location for imports and exports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^